ma8u/board-card-games/README.md

 All you need to play the games is an A4/A3 printer.

 ## Gardening Series
-Every theme is designed for a different complexity level on the way plants can connect with each other.
-The available themes are described below :

 + Seeds of Stone : Placing seeds side by side based on their basic needs using Tokens with symbols.
 + Cards of life : Connecting plants based on their ability to co-exist using Cards with symbols.